Beauty blogger and friend to the site Marina Klimasiewfski has developed what we believe to be, quite simply, the best Michelada ever. Guest post!!!!

 Rosemary is a deeply fragrant evergreen herb that was often used during wedding ceremonies in the Middle Ages.
 Other folkloric usages have included divining the name of a potential lover, repelling witches from the household, and enhancing dull cocktails.

 - 1/2 cup sugar

-- 1 cup water
+- 1/2 cup water

-- 4 sprigs thyme
+- 4 large sprigs rosemary

 In a small saucepan, bring ingredients to a gentle boil.
 Reduce heat and simmer for 30 minutes, stirring occasionally.
 Let cool and strain into a glass jar.